liquidprompt/liquidprompt/CONTRIBUTING.md

     # Check that your local repo is up to date
     $ git fetch
-    # Rebase your work on the lastest state of `develop`
+    # Rebase your work on the latest state of `develop`
     $ git rebase upstream/develop

     # Push